stephenverderame/cpp_book/src/templates/iterators.md

 ```

 Yes, the more generic version is more code and can be ever so slightly less efficient.
-But unless you have a good reason not to, it's generally more preferred to be as generic as possible.
+But unless you have a good reason not to, it's generally more preferred to be as generic as possible (within reason).
 Another good example would be using `size() == 0` to check for emptiness of a container.
 Some containers don't have a concept of `size` but still have a concept of emptiness which can be tested with the `empty()` member function.

 Let's look at an example of creating our own iterator
 ```C++